Frequently Asked Questions

 - How can I withdraw from a course?

-- How can I transfer out of a course in which I am currently registered?
+- How do I transfer out of a course in which I am currently registered?

 - Can I still register after a course has started?